 After you have been convicted of a crime, you may be able to overturn your conviction using a criminal appeal.
 The criminal appeals process in Philadelphia can be highly complex and, at times, discouraging.
 However, you should not give up on any opportunities that can help turn your criminal case around.

 If you or a family member was convicted of a crime, you should consult with an experienced Philadelphia criminal appeals attorney today.
-Philadelphia criminal appeals attorney Lloyd Long is deeply familiar with the Philadelphia criminal appeals process, and he is prepared to represent you.
+Lloyd Long is deeply familiar with the criminal appeals process in Philadelphia, and he is prepared to represent you.
 When you or a family member has been unexpectedly convicted of a crime or given an excessive or illegal sentence, the attorneys at our firm stand ready to assist you.
 To schedule your free consultation at the Law Offices of Lloyd Long, call us at (215) 302-0171.

 How to File a Criminal Appeal in Philadelphia

 If you have been convicted of any crime in Philadelphia, you have a constitutional right to file an appeal for your case.
 The procedures at the appellate level differ greatly from those at the trial level.
-Therefore, you should ensure you have an experienced attorney that is familiar with Philadelphia’s appellate process and can competently handle your appeal.
+Therefore, you should ensure you have an experienced criminal appeals attorney in Philadelphia that is familiar with city’s and state’s appellate process and can competently handle your appeal.

 It is important to understand that you must be convicted to file an appeal.
 If the charges against you were dismissed or you were acquitted of any criminal charges, there is no case to appeal.